GuilhermeGreggio/ask-mistral/README.md

 A lightweight bash script for querying AI models via the Mistral API, optimized for direct, executable output.

+This script is using free models, you can check the API pricing in https://mistral.ai/pricing#api-pricing.

 ## Quick start

 ```bash